-Luck smiled at us in thirty minutes.
-All this time we yelled, trying to reach the icy hearts of motorists, and also jumped so they could see the frozen girls.
-In the end, it happened.
-The compassionate trucker, looking with kind eyes, put us next to him, gave us hot coffee, thanks to which we all began to talk normally, and set the condition: we should tell stories all the way.
-Many truckers take “riders", so as not to be bored to go.
+Fortune smiled at us thirty minutes later.
+All this time we screamed, trying to reach the icy hearts of motorists, and also jumped so they could see the frozen girls.
+At last, it happened.
+The compassionate trucker, looking with kind eyes, seated us next to him, gave us hot coffee, thanks to which we finally began to talk normally, and set the condition: we should tell stories all the way.
+Many truckers take “riders” so it is not boring to go.
 They like to chat themselves too.

-He hurriedly gave us a sandwich, which was very helpful, because the hunger became almost unbearable, and, worried, began to ask where and why we were going.
-When we said that we were returning to Moscow, he was terribly surprised and gave a lecture on disobeying parents and the fact that one should not go around looking for adventures on his... head, as it could be fraught.
-We were so tired that we did not take his words seriously, but the presence of dangers took into account for the future.
-With this talker, we traveled for four hours, he exhausted us incredibly - it's just amazing how many words people can pour, and not quite clever.
+He hurriedly gave each of us a sandwich which was very helpful, because the hunger was becoming almost unbearable, and, worried, began to ask where and why we were going.
+When we said that we were returning to Moscow, he was surprised and gave a lecture on disobeying parents and that one should not stupidly seek adventures on his... head, as it could be fraught with danger.
+We were so tired that we did not take his words seriously, but took into account the dangers for the future.
+We drove with this talker for four hours; he exhausted us incredibly; it's just amazing how many words people can pour, and not smart ones.

-We went outside again, plunging headlong into the cold, and then (I managed to do it!)
-I proposed to arrange a competition on the road and find out whose struggle for the cars would be more fruitful.
+We went outside again, plunging headlong into the cold, and then (I’ve done it!)
+I proposed to arrange a competition on the highway and find out whose struggle for cars would be more fruitful.
 Our companions agreed.
-A crazy race began.
-It took only two hours to get to Moscow, and during this time I and my girlfriend changed seven cars, and our rivals - ten.
-Often we caught another driver twenty meters apart.
-In the end, we, as girls who are still more willing to take, were more lucky, and we got faster.
-Thus, hitchhiking is not at all a terrible and not such a dangerous occupation.
-For curious students who do not have money for tickets, even in common cars - this is the best way to travel.
-You see a lot, talk a lot, have a lot of emotions - is it bad?Yakhan Izyan
+A crazy race has begun.
+There were only two hours left to go to Moscow, and during this time my friend and I changed seven cars, and our rivals got about ten.
+Often we caught another private car owner twenty meters apart.
+As a result, we, as girls whom drivers are still more willing to take, were luckier, and we got faster.
+Thus, hitchhiking is not at all scary and not so dangerous occupation.
+For curious students who do not have money for tickets even in common wagons, this is the best way to travel.
+You see a lot, talk a lot, have a lot of emotions - is that bad?